Last Updated on: 30th August 2023, 11:35 pm

 - Repeat the rinse up to four times a day.

-- Prescription mouthwash: ask your dentist what type of rinse you can use 24 hours after the tooth extraction has been performed.
+- Prescription mouthwash: Ask your dentist what type of rinse you can use 24 hours after the tooth extraction has been performed.
 They generally recommend one with bactericidal properties to eliminate bacteria.
 It should be used under the same indications as salt water.
+For more tips, check out our guide on how to choose your mouthwash.

 - Syringe with warm water: Talk to your dentist, so he can inform you if you can use this technique and how to handle it.
 The goal is to cleanse the area of food, controlling the flow of water to flush out debris.
 It must be used carefully or it may remove the blood clot which helps speed healing.
 In case you elect to carry out this procedure, it is recommended to heed the following steps: